Emergency Medical Technician (EMT) Program

-Completing EMT schools San Diego is also for those individuals who are planning on attempting to obtain a higher level of medical training such as Paramedic (EMT-P), Licensed Vocational Nurse (LVN), Registered Nurse (RN), Physician’s Assistant (PA), or Medical Doctor (MD) as an enhancement for the competitive application process for these professions.
+Completing EMT school in San Diego is for those individuals who are planning to obtain a higher level of medical training such as Paramedic (EMT-P), Licensed Vocational Nurse (LVN), Registered Nurse (RN), Physician’s Assistant (PA), or Medical Doctor (MD) as an enhancement for the competitive application process for these professions.
 To expedite a swift transition into the workforce or onto higher medical training, the EMT course is also designed to facilitate the passing of the National Registry of Emergency Medical Technicians (NREMT) Exam.

 EMT Admission requirements:

 1) Applicant must be at least 18 years or older on or before program completion.

 2) Applicants must have a high school diploma or GED equivalent from a regionally accredited high school or adult learning program.